 Banff National Park is home to some of the best hiking in the world.
 You will find there are Banff hikes for all skill levels, from easy strolls to multi-day treks.
-Regardless of your skill level it’s important to bring the hiking essentials with you.
+Regardless of your skill level it’s important to bring the right hiking gear with you.

 Thankfully the list of essential hiking gear is pretty short, so it won’t be a large financial or physical burden on anyone wanting to enjoy the experience of hiking in Banff or Kananaskis.

 Our hiking essentials list below is geared towards day hikers visiting Banff during the summer.
-Additional hiking gear suggestions for Banff in spring, fall and winter are found below.
+Additional Banff hiking gear suggestions for spring, fall and winter are found below.

 This post contains compensated links.

 10 Banff Hiking Essentials – Basic Hiking Gear

-The good news is that you don’t need a lot of gear to enjoy hiking in Banff.
+The good news is that you don’t need a lot of hiking gear to enjoy the trails in Banff.
 When we head out for a day of hiking in Banff, we usually bring only the basics.
 At a minimum, bring these 10 hiking essentials with you on your Banff hikes:

 1. Hiking Backpack